 - Globe Trotter

-- The Pursuit of Happiness (Human Rights)
+- Human Rights

-- Cool Karma Cola (Fair Trade)
+- Fair Trade

-- Leave No One Behind (Sustainability)
+- Future Focus

 - Treaties

 In addition to the content covered, mapping, graphing, interpreting and research skills will be taught and tested.
 Current events will be covered in class.

 At the end of each topic there will be an assessment to generate a grade for reporting purposes.